cloudfoundry/route-registrar/README.md

 ### Dependencies

-Dependencies are saved using [Godep](https://github.com/tools/godep) with `godep save -r` (import path re-writing).
+Dependencies are saved using the [routing-release](https://github.com/cloudfoundry-incubator/routing-release).
-Just clone the repo to your `GOPATH` and the dependencies should be available.
+Just clone the repo and set the `GOPATH` to the routing release directory.

 ### Running tests